JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 julia> Write_Paraview(Tomo_rect,"Tomo_rect");
 julia> Write_Paraview(Topo_rect,"Topo_rect");
 ```
-We can now use the build-in tools of paraview to visualize the data (see Figure \autoref{fig:example_basic}b), and perhaps use the data as inspiration to create an initial numerical model setup.
+We can now use the build-in tools of Paraview to visualize the data (see Figure \autoref{fig:example_basic} b), and perhaps use the data as inspiration to create an initial numerical model setup.
 It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a "votemap" to count in how many tomographic models a specific seismic anomaly is present.

 # Examples of usage